maximbaz/wluma/README.md

 - Support for frames with custom DRM modifiers (e.g. multi-planar frames) is currently not implemented.
 This was recently [implemented in mesa](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/1466) and can finally be added to `wluma`.
 Until then, a workaround is to export `WLR_DRM_NO_MODIFIERS=1` before launching your wlroots-based compositor.
 - Changing screen resolution while `wluma` is running is not supported yet, and should crash the app.
 Workaround: restart `wluma` after changing resolution.
-- Selecting screen is not implemented yet, on start `wluma` will pick one screen at random and use it.
-If the screen disappears (e.g. you launch `wluma` on laptop, then connect a docking station and disable internal screen), it should crash the app.
-Workaround: restart `wluma` after changing screens.
+- Plugging in a screen while `wluma` is running.
+Workaround: restart `wluma`.

 ## Relevant projects